4 Tips to Improve Breast Cancer Survival

 Stage 4 Breast Cancer: 22% 5-year survival rate

-So what can breast cancer survivors do to improve on the breast cancer survival rates listed above?
-Well science is showing there are specific diet and lifestyle choices than can help improve some of these survival rates as described in the section detailed below: 8 Tips to Improve Breast Cancer Survival Rates.
+So what can breast cancer survivors do to improve the breast cancer survival rates listed above?
+Well, science is showing there are specific diet and lifestyle choices that can help improve some of these survival rates, as described in the section detailed below: 8 Tips to Improve Breast Cancer Survival Rates.

 TIPS TO IMPROVE BREAST CANCER SURVIVAL